zond/henchman/README.md

 ## Using

-Within an EM.synchrony block
+### Queues

+To enqueue jobs that will only be consumed by a single consumer, you

     Henchman.enqueue("test", {:time => Time.now.to_s})

-or
+within an EM.synchrony block.

+To consume jobs enqueued this way

-    Henchman.start("test") do
+    Henchman.start_consuming("test") do
       puts message.inspect
       puts headers
     end